PhotoboothProject/photobooth/faq/faq.md

 Both buttons and rotary encoder controls can be combined.

-Photobooth will watch GPIOs for a PIN_DOWN event - so the hardware button needs to pull the GPIO to ground, for to trigger.
+Photobooth will watch Button GPIOs for a PIN_DOWN event - so the hardware button needs to pull the GPIO to ground, for to trigger.
 This requires the GPIOs to be configured in PULLUP mode - always.

 ##### Troubleshooting / Debugging